Raytheon Sentinel: Design

-The Sentinel's main radar is a Raytheon dual-mode synthetic-aperture radar / moving target indication (SAR/MTI) radar known as Sentinel Dual Mode Radar Sensor (DMRS).
-It uses active electronically scanned array (AESA) technology, and is related to the ASARS-2 radar used by the Lockheed U-2 reconnaissance aircraft.
-Raytheon has claimed that the radar could be modified to match the maritime surveillance capability of the cancelled Nimrod MRA4, and the ground stations could be adapted to receive data from different types of unmanned aerial vehicles (UAVs), including the Watchkeeper, MQ-9 Reaper and the future Scavenger programme.
+The Sentinel's main radar was a Raytheon dual-mode synthetic-aperture radar / moving target indication (SAR/MTI) radar known as Sentinel Dual Mode Radar Sensor (DMRS).
+It used active electronically scanned array (AESA) technology, and was related to the ASARS-2 radar used by the Lockheed U-2 reconnaissance aircraft.
+Raytheon claimed that the radar could be modified to match the maritime surveillance capability of the cancelled Nimrod MRA4, and the ground stations could be adapted to receive data from different types of unmanned aerial vehicles (UAVs), including the Watchkeeper, MQ-9 Reaper and the future Scavenger programme.
 The imagery produced by the radar's synthetic aperture mode was incompatible with the UK's rules of engagement necessitating a visual positive identification capability; while the addition of an electro-optical/infrared sensor to the Sentinel's canoe fairing to provide complimentary imagery was proposed, this option was never exercised.